mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Aslan scientists ended up stripping away the rock by hand, as any directed energy discharge near the asteroid caused a lesser but still highly dangerous pulse.
-Beneath the rock, they found a pyramidal object roughly thirty metres on each axis.
+Beneath the rock, they found a pyramidal object roughly thirty meters on each axis.
 The object is made out of a superdense substance that resists all attempts to damage or analyse it.
 There are 256 movable panels on each surface; each panel is marked with a glyph.
 Researchers suspect that the object can be